fredbanda/fredbanda/README.md

 - 👋 Hi, I’m @fredbanda
 - 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning currently learning node.js and next.js
+- 🌱 I’m currently busy with projects for my portfolio but looking for  position as a junior dev or tech assistant
+-  Done uncertified traning on DevOps that include Docke
 - 💞️ I’m looking to collaborate on different projects that can enrich my learning experience
 - 📫 How to reach me well email fredcbanda@hotmail.com